-2. The Army is committed to the dignified and respectful treatment of human cadavers used in Research, Development, Testing and Evaluation (RDT&E), education and/or training activities.
-The procurement, inventory, use, storage, security, transportation and disposition of cadavers used for RDT&E, education or training activities, conducted or supported by the Army, must be implemented safely, respectfully and in compliance with legal, public health and ethical standards.
+2. The Army is committed to the dignified and respectful treatment of human cadavers used in Research, Development, Testing and Evaluation (RDT&E), education, and/or training activities.
+The procurement, inventory, use, storage, security, transportation, and disposition of cadavers used for RDT&E, education, or training activities, conducted or supported by the Army, must be implemented safely, respectfully, and in compliance with legal, public health, and ethical standards.

-3. All Army organizations supporting or conducting RDT&E, education or training activities involving cadavers will comply with the requirements of the enclosed policy.
-The proponent for this policy is the Commanding General (CG), U.S. Army Medical Research and Materiel Command (USAMRMC), Fort Detrick, Maryland.
-Requests for revisions and exceptions to this policy will be submitted for approval to the CG, USAMRMC.
+3. All Army organizations supporting or conducting RDT&E, education, or training activities involving cadavers will comply with the requirements of the enclosed policy.
+The proponent for this policy is the Commanding General (CG), U.S. Army Medical Research and Development Command (USAMRDC), Fort Detrick, Maryland.
+Requests for revisions and exceptions to this policy will be submitted for approval to the CG, USAMRDC.

-4. Point of contact for this policy is the Director, Headquarters USAMRMC Office of Research Protections (MCMR-RP), 504 Scott St, Fort Detrick, MD 21702, 301-619-7802 (DSN: 343), HRPO@amedd.army.mil.
+4. Point of contact for this policy is the Director, Headquarters USAMRDC Office of Research Protections (FCMR-RP), 504 Scott St, Fort Detrick, MD 21702, 301-619-7802 (DSN: 343), usarmy.detrick.medcom-usamrmc.other.hrpo@mail.mil.